-Learn how to properly water your seeds and seedlings to grow healthier starts for your garden!
+Learn how to water seedlings and seeds to grow healthier starts for your garden!
+It may seem like a super simple concept, but improper watering can ruin otherwise good seed starting efforts.

 Previously, we talked about how to make your own high-quality seed starting soil mix, how to pick the best containers for your seedlings, and how to sow your seeds!